 What mephedrone addiction looks like in real life

-Mephedrone is often discussed under street names such as “meow meow”, “M-CAT” or “4-MMC”.
-In a family, the exact name is not always the first thing that matters.
-What matters is the pattern: repeated stimulant use, a strong urge to continue, loss of sleep, emotional crash, risky contacts, secrecy and rapid return to the same loop.
+Mephedrone is often discussed under names such as “meow meow”, “M-CAT” or “4-MMC”.
+In a family, the first urgent question is usually not the exact street name.
+It is the pattern: repeated stimulant use, loss of sleep, secrecy, debt, crash, craving and rapid return to the same loop.

 It is a cycle

-The person may truly want to stop during the crash, then return once the craving and old access reappear.
+The person may truly want to stop during the crash, then return once craving, old access and emotional emptiness reappear.

 Sleep becomes a warning sign